-Compliance with our farm assurance requirements will be recorded and monitored as follows:
+Compliance with our farm assurance requirements are recorded and monitored as follows:

-- Details of the assurance scheme(s) will be submitted to the Regional QA at least annually, or as any changes in supply are proposed. - Current approval will be tested as part of any traceability exercise completed. - Where the recognised farm assurance scheme does not address all the elements of our Core Animal Welfare Commitments, the supplier will obtain written confirmation from the supply chains that these commitments are being met. - Any incidence of non-compliance will be reported to the Regional QA who will co-ordinate a root cause analysis and log corrective actions.
+- Details of the assurance scheme(s) will be submitted to the Regional QA at least annually, or as any changes in supply are proposed. - Current approval will be tested as part of any traceability exercise completed.
+From 2024, we have introduced an annual traceability challenge for all relevant suppliers conducted by a third party auditor, focusing specifically on evidence of farm assurance. - Where the recognised farm assurance scheme does not address all the elements of our Core Animal Welfare Commitments, the supplier will obtain written confirmation from the supply chains that these commitments are being met. - Any incidence of non-compliance will be reported to the Regional QA who will coordinate a root cause analysis and log corrective actions.